gareth-24/currency-exchanger/README.md

 #### By _**Gareth Grindeland**_

-#### A web application to convert from USD to an international currency using ExchangeRate-API.
+#### A web application to convert from USD to an international currency using the ExchangeRate-API.

 ## Technologies Used